alet/ubuntu-workstation/README.md

 If you configure localhost you need install ansible & git before.
 Ansible should be at least 2.1 so in 16.04 you need install it by pip

+You may want change default values for example for golang (roles/golang/default/main.yml)

 ```sh
 sudo apt-get install git ansible python3-pip
 ansible-galaxy collection install community.general